srimuthurajesh/Tech-Notes/NoSql/Cassandra.md

 ### Keyspace
 schema or collection of tables.
 Basic attributes are
 1. Replication factor − denotes number of machines in cluster that will receive copies of same data
-2. Replica placement strategy − strategy to place replicas in the ring. such as
+2. Replica placement strategy − strategy to place replicas in the ring. its attribtes are
      - simple strategy (rack-aware strategy),
      - old network topology strategy (rack-aware strategy), and
      - network topology strategy (datacenter-shared strategy)
-3. Column families − represent structure of your data.
-Each keyspace has at least one and often many column families.
+3. Column families − represent structure of your data. its attributes are
+     - keys_cached − It represents the number of locations to keep cached per SSTable.
+     - rows_cached − It represents the number of rows whose entire contents will be cached in memory.
+     - preload_row_cache − It specifies whether you want to pre-populate the row cache.

 #### Data Type: